-Have you ever thought about carnivorous ?
+Have you ever thought about carnivorous plants?
 One of the most interesting is Drosera capensis, also known as the Cape sundew.
 It's from South Africa and interests botanists, gardeners, and nature lovers.
 But what's so special about it?
 And how do you take care of it and make more?

-This guide will explore caring for Drosera capensis and grow more.
+This guide will explore caring for Drosera capensis and how to grow more.
 It will help you start your own amazing plants.
 So, ready to learn the secrets and add a bit of South Africa to your home or garden?

 What is Drosera capensis?